RanyThePro07/RanyThePro07/README.md

 - 👋 Hi, I’m @RanyThePro07
 - 👀 I’m interested in cars
-- 🌱 I’m currently learning math
+- 🌱 I’m currently learning
+      - C++
+      - Python
+      - Lunix

 - 💞️ I’m looking to collaborate on math
 - 📫 How to reach me nowhere
 - ⚡ Fun fact: I like burgers :3